sahib/brig/docs/introduction.rst

 .. code-block:: bash

-    # The "--missing" switch also tells us what files the remote does not posess:
+    # The "--missing" switch also tells us what files the remote does not possess:
     $ brig diff bob --missing
     •
     ├── _ hello.world